 Misconduct and Plagiarism

--When errors affect the interpretation of information, European Journal of Sustainable Development Research has the right to publish 'corrections' (errata), whatever the cause of the error.
-Likewise, Lectito has the right to publish 'retractions' if work is proven to be fraudulent or 'expressions of concern' when there is a suspicion of misconduct.
-Depending on the size of the misconduct, the author's institution may be informed, and the author can be refused for a time to publish in the journals of Lectito.
+-When errors affect the interpretation of information, the journal has the right to publish 'corrections' (errata), whatever the cause of the error.
+Likewise, the journal has the right to publish 'retractions' if work is proven to be fraudulent or 'expressions of concern' when there is a suspicion of misconduct.
+Depending on the size of the misconduct, the author's institution may be informed, and the author can be refused for a time to publish in the journals of Lectito Journals.

 -Plagiarism or duplication of another text is forbidden even if it is an author's previous publication.
 Plagiarism includes misappropriation or theft of intellectual property by copying another's work.
 Authors must thereby avoid duplication of another's research and must always make explicit what the source of their information is.
-The way to refer to sources is set out by the submission guidelines of the Lectito magazines.
-Lectito Journals has the right to refuse publishing articles that are suspected of duplicating another's work.
-The Dutch Journal of Finance and Management cooperates with iThenticate to detect plagiarism.
+The way to refer to sources is set out by the submission guidelines of the journal.
+The journal has the right to refuse publishing articles that are suspected of duplicating another's work.
+The journal cooperates with iThenticate to detect plagiarism.

 Duplication is not applicable to the copying of information from a university dissertation or thesis, posters or abstracts or results presented at meetings, provided that it is the author's own work.
 Results in databases and clinical trials registries can also be duplicated.